 Cook wrote her book from her experience as a college athlete.
 “Being a student athlete played a huge role in my JCU experience,” Cook said.
 “It has taught me a lot of skills that I have been able to take with me into the professional workforce.
 Being competitive is one that comes to mind in particular.”

 As many freshmen do, Cook struggled with the transition to college life, which affected many aspects of her life, including how she performed on the softball field.
 As she began her sophomore year, Cook was determined to get more involved on campus and ultimately enhance her John Carroll experience.
-During this time, she applied to be a tour guide and built on relationships she had made within the Sports Studies Department and on the softball team.
+During this time, she applied to be a tour guide and built on relationships she had made within the Sports Leadership Department and on the softball team.

 “I did better academically.
 In softball, I threw a perfect game,” Cook said.
 “It gave me the confidence I needed on the field, but also to step out of my comfort zone to apply for internships.”

 Cook’s increased confidence both on and off the field paid off as she applied for and accepted two internships with Cycle Bar and UPMC.
 This experience taught Cook about professional development and allowed her to gain valuable marketing skills.
 Cook also made a valuable connection with her boss, Mandie Giambroni, who introduced Cook to her husband, Andy, the manager of membership and retention for the Pittsburgh Pirates.
 This led Cook to a full-time position with the Pittsburgh Pirates.